Supermaxman/pytorch-gleam/README.md

 ## Examples

-TODO these are a work-in-progress, as my original research code is a bit messy, but they will be updated soon!
+These are a work-in-progress, as my original research code is a bit messy, but they will be updated soon!

 ###### COVID-19 Vaccine Misinformation Detection on Twitter